mitre/data-owner-tools/README.md

 ```
 ### [Optional] Household Extract and Garble

-You may now run `households.py` with the same arguments as the `garble.py` script, with the only difference being specifying a specific schema file instead of a schema directory - if no schema is specified it will default to the `example-schema/household-schema/fn-phone-addr-zip.json` (use `-h` flag for more information).
+You may now run `households.py` with the same arguments as the `garble.py` script, with the only difference being specifying a specific schema file instead of a schema directory - if no schema is specified it will default to the `example-schema/household-schema/fn-phone-addr-zip.json`.
+To specify a schemafile, it must be preceeded by the flag `--schemafile` (use `-h` flag for more information).
 NOTE: If you want to generate the testing and tuning files for development on a synthetic dataset, you need to specify the `-t` or `--testrun` flags

 The households script will do the following:
   1. Attempt to group individuals into households and store those records in a csv file in temp-data